EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.filter2_snBank

-Filter an image with a bank of PSFs and calculate the S/N and Flux estimators Package: imUtil.filter Description: Filter an image with a template/PSF bank and calculate the signal-to-noise ratio (S/N) for
+Filter an image with a bank of PSFs and calculate the S/N and Flux estimators Package: imUtil.filter Description: Filter an image with a template/PSF bank and calculate the signal-to-noise ratio (S/N) for template-detection in each pixel, and the flux-estimator at